apache/royale-docs/features/loading-external-data/localsharedobject.md

 * can even store instances of a custom class, if the class is registered using the _RemoteCass_ -metadata tag.
 * have whatever name you give them, with the _.sol_ file type

-> Storing data types and instances of a custom class is done thanks to [AMF](features/loading-external-data/amf) enconding used as well in [RemoteObject](features/loading-external-data/remoteobject).
+> Storing data types and instances of a custom class use [AMF](features/loading-external-data/amf) encoding, which [RemoteObject](features/loading-external-data/remoteobject) also uses.

 ## Implementations

-In Apache Royale we have currently two implementations of Local Shared Object:
+Apache Royalecurrently has two implementations of Local Shared Object:

 - **SharedObject**: An emulation class to support the swf based Local Shared Object.
 This implementation supports AMF encoded content (requires `[RemoteClass]` or `registerClassAlias` before reading and writing to roundtrip instances of custom classes).

-- **SharedObjectJSON**: An lighter weight emulation class to support the swf based Local SharedObject support.
+- **SharedObjectJSON**: A lighter-weight emulation class to make use of swf-based Local SharedObject support.
 This implementation does not support AMF encoded content.
-It is intended for javascript implementations that require persistence, but do not already have the AMF support dependency as part of the application.
+It is intended for JavaScript implementations that require persistence, but do not already have the AMF support dependency as part of the application.

-Both classes can be found in `MXRoyale` library.
+Both classes can be found in the `MXRoyale` library.

 ## Create and retrieve a Local Shared Object